kitsuiwebster/cozy-bot/README.md

 ### 🎶 Background Music

 Use the `/music` command to play background music.
 Select from a variety of genres to enhance your mood or complement your activities.

+### 🛑 Stop

+Use the `/stop` command to stop any currently playing sound or music in the voice channel.

+### 🏆 Gamification System

+CozyBot now includes a comprehensive gamification system to track your listening experience:

+- **`/profile`** - View your personal stats, level, achievements, and listening time
+- **`/top-users`** - See the leaderboard of top CozyBot users by points
+- **`/top-servers`** - Display the top servers by time spent with CozyBot
+- **`/achievements`** - View all available achievements and your progress

+Earn points by listening to sounds, unlock achievements, and compete with other users!

 *You have the freedom to stop or change any sound ambiance whenever you desire.*